boazbk/tcs/lec_26_quantum_computing.md

 In 1985, David Deutsch formally suggested the notion of a quantum Turing machine, and the model has been since refined in works of Detusch and Josza and Bernstein and Vazirani.
 Such a system is now known as a _quantum computer_.

 [^Feynman]: As its title suggests, Feynman's [lecture](https://www.cs.berkeley.edu/~christos/classics/Feynman.pdf) was actually focused on the other side of simulating physics with a computer.
 However,  he mentioned that as a "side remark" one could wonder if it's possible to simulate physics with a new kind of computer - a "quantum computer" which would "not [be] a Turing machine, but a machine of a different kind".
-As far as I know, Feynman did not suggest that such a computer could be useful for computations completely outside the domain of quantum simulation, and in fact he found the question of whether quantum mechanics could be simulated by a classical computer to be  more interesting.
+As far as I know, Feynman did not suggest that such a computer could be useful for computations completely outside the domain of quantum simulation.
+Indeed, he was more interested in the question of whether quantum mechanics could be simulated by a classical computer.

 For a while these hypothetical quantum computers seemed useful for one of two things.
-First, to provide a general-purpose mechanism to  simulate a variety of the real quantum systems that people care about.
+First, to provide a general-purpose mechanism to  simulate a variety of the real quantum systems that people care about, such as various interactions inside molecules in quantum chemistry.
 Second, as a challenge to the _Extended Church Turing hypothesis_ which says that every physically realizable computation device can be modeled (up to polynomial overhead) by Turing machines (or equivalently, NAND++ / NAND<< programs).

+Quantum chemistry is important (and in particular understanding it can be a bottleneck for designing new materials, drugs, and more), but it is still a rather niche area within the broader context of computing (and even scientific computing) applications.
-However, (unless you care about quantum chemistry) it seemed like a challenge that might have little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the majority of the  problems people  want to solve in areas such as  combinatorial optimization, machine learning,  data structures, etc..
+Hence for a while most researchers (to the extent they were aware of it), thought of quantum computers as a theoretical curiosity that  has little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the majority of the  problems people  want to solve in areas such as  combinatorial optimization, machine learning,  data structures, etc..

-To a significant extent, this is still true today.
-We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 99% of the applications of computing.
+To some extent this is still true today.
+We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 95% of the applications of computing.[^overhead]
-In particular, as far as we know, quantum computers will _not_ help us solve $\mathbf{NP}$ complete problems in polynomial or even sub-exponential time.[^overhead]
+In particular, as far as we know, quantum computers will _not_ help us solve $\mathbf{NP}$ complete problems in polynomial or even sub-exponential time.

 However, there is one cryptography-sized exception:
 In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm in polynomial time.
 This result has captured the imagination of a great many people, and completely energized research into quantum computing.
 This is both because the hardness of these particular problems provides the foundations for securing such a huge part of our communications (and these days, our economy), as well as it was a powerful demonstration that quantum computers could turn out to be useful for problems that a-priori seemd to have nothing to do with quantum physics.

 As we'll discuss later, at the moment there are several intensive efforts to construct large scale quantum computers.
 It seems safe to say that, as far as we know, in the next five years or so there will not be a quantum computer large enough to factor, say, a $1024$ bit number, but there it is quite possible that some quantum computer will be built that is strong enough to achieve some task that is too inefficient to achieve with a non-quantum or "classical" computer  (or at least requires far more resources classically than it would for this computer).
 When and if such a computer is  built that can break reasonable parameters of Diffie Hellman, RSA and elliptic curve cryptography is anybody's guess.